Wyoming vs. Hawaii NCAA Football Odds, Plays and Insights | November 27, 2021

 Hawaii Stats and Trends

+- Hawaii has played 12 games, with four wins against the spread.

-- The Rainbow Warriors have covered the spread once this year when underdogs by 10.5 points or more (in four chances).
+- This season, the Rainbow Warriors have just one against the spread win in four games as an underdog of 10.5 points or more.

-- Hawaii's games this season have hit the over four times in 11 opportunities (36.4%).
+- Hawaii's games this year have eclipsed the over/under four times in 11 opportunities (36.4%).

-- Hawaii is 3-3 against the spread and 5-2 overall when the team notches more than 21.1 points.
+- Hawaii is 3-3 against the spread and 5-2 overall in games when it records more than 21.1 points.

 - The Rainbow Warriors have turned the ball over 27 times this season, 14 more turnovers than the Cowboys have forced (13).